howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 }
 ```

 Remember how we said that your Prisma API is protected by the `secret` from `prisma.yml`?
 Well, this is precisely the reason why you're getting the error right now.
-The Playground is trying to load the GraphQL schema from the endpoint, but its request is not authenticated.
+The Playground is trying to load the GraphQL schema from the endpoint, but it's request is not authenticated.
 Let's go ahead and change that.

 Inside the `database` directory, run the following command to generate an authentication token (JWT) that's signed with the `secret` from `prisma.yml`: